New Courses and Special Topics Courses

 This course investigates the politics and policies that underpin our national defence, intelligence and security communities.
 Unlike the US and some other countries, in Canada, defence, security and the military culture do not take up as much political oxygen, nor are they as intertwined with national sentiment/pride.
 Canada’s security influence abroad is also lacking compared to allies and adversaries.
 Yet the Russian invasion of Ukraine in 2022 has placed a larger spotlight on Canadian (and Western) security concerns.
 This course thus places emphasis on defence and security policies in Canada in order to give students a clear and nuanced understanding of the Canadian intelligence, security, and defence communities, with a specific focus on different government agencies, their institutional make-up, and policies.
 We will study these through a policy lens, and in comparative perspective vis-à-vis other allied nations and organizations such as NORAD & NATO.

-POLD41H3- Advanced Topics in Politics
+POLC42H3- Topics in Comparative Politics